 Writing Excel Files Using Pandas to_excel

-In this section, of the Pandas dataframe tutorial, we are going to learn how to write to an Excel file.
-That is, we can save a new xlsx (or overwrite the old, if we like) using Pandas to_excel
+In this section of the Pandas DataFrame tutorial, we will learn how to write to an Excel file.
+That is, we can save a new XLSX (or overwrite the old, if we like) using Pandas to_excel

 method.

-For instance, say we made some changes to the data (e.g., aggregated data, changed the names of factors or columns) and we collaborate with other researchers.
+For instance, suppose we make changes to the data (e.g., aggregating data, changing the names of factors or columns) and collaborate with other researchers.
 Now we do not want to send them the old Excel file.

 df.to_excel(excel_writer, sheet_name='Sheet1', index=False)